 - Eligibility information—why are home delivered meals needed?

-For our most vulnerable, long-term clients, Meals on Wheels provides meals seven days a week—including Saturdays, Sundays and holidays when the agency is closed.
+For our most vulnerable, long-term clients, FeedMore WNY provides meals seven days a week—including Saturdays, Sundays and holidays when the agency is closed.
 A dietitian will assess whether weekend and holiday meals are needed.
 For those clients who receive them, weekend meals are delivered frozen on Thursday with the recipients’ regular delivery.

-Each fall, Meals on Wheels reminds clients to stock up on emergency foods for the winter months.
+Each fall, FeedMore WNY reminds its Meals on Wheels clients to stock up on emergency foods for the winter months.
 “Blizzard Boxes” are also assembled, containing a one-day supply of canned goods.
 The boxes are delivered to participants who are at highest risk and to police stations throughout our service area.
 In the rare event that Meals on Wheels service is cancelled due to a severe storm, the police assist in delivering the “Blizzard Boxes.”

-Q: What communities does Meals on Wheels for WNY serve?
+Q: What communities does FeedMore WNY's Meals on Wheels program serve?

 A: Our delivery area encompasses the City of Buffalo and most of the surrounding areas, including: Akron, Angola, Blasdell, Boston, Cheektowaga, Clarence, Colden, Concord, Depew, Derby, East Aurora, Eden, Elma, Evans, Farnham, Hamburg, Holland, Lackawanna, Lancaster, Marilla, Newstead, Orchard Park, Sardinia, Sloan, South Wales, Springville, and West Seneca.
 If you live outside of our service area, we can refer you to the closest/most convenient Meals on Wheels agency.